mufti199/MyObsidianVault/IQRA/Engineering/MVC.md

 - Razor (ASP.NET)
 <br>
 # Controller
-Handles page events and navigation between pages
+Handles page events and navigation between pages.
+Therefore, a controller has classes and methods that are used for routing and API endpoints.
 <br>
 # Architecture Diagram
 The following shows how a Website/WebApp operates via MVC: